MpStyle/microservicetoolkit/microservice.toolkit.messagemediator/README.md

 [...]

+// Registers all the microservices in the same assembly of "UserExists" class.
-// Registers all the microservices as singleton and the ""service factory"" services.AddServiceContext(typeof(UserExists));
+// Registers all the microservices as Singleton.
+// Registers the service factory as Singleton. services.AddServiceContext(typeof(UserExists));

 [...]